Joliet Officer Erin Zilka charged with DUI in crash that killed off-duty Berwyn Officer Charles Schauer

 Investigators said Zilka failed to slow down or move over for the crash.
 The Joliet Police Department has launched an internal investigation into the crash.
 Zika was released from custody after posting bond, state police said.

-Zilka's attorney said she was under the legal limit according to Illinois State Police, who gave her a blood draw at the scene.
-Her attorney said the stretch of I-55 where the crash happened is so dark she was unable to see the crash as she approached it.
+Zilka's attorney said her blood alcohol level was under the legal limit according to Illinois State Police, who gave her a blood draw at the scene.
+He said the stretch of I-55 where the crash happened is so dark she was unable to see the crash as she approached it.

 Zilka's attorney said his client is deeply distraught and her thoughts are with Schauer's family.